 Anthony W. Crowell

-Before becoming Counselor to the Mayor, Dean Crowell served as Special Counsel to the Mayor from 2002 to 2006.
-From 1997 to 2002, he served as Assistant Corporation Counsel in the New York City Law Department’s Tax & Condemnation and Legal Counsel Divisions, where he handled complex litigation, advised on constitutional questions and the legality of disputed policy issues, and drafted legislation and regulations for the Mayor and city agencies.
+From 2002 to 2006, he served as Special Counsel to the Mayor.
+From 1997 to 2002, he was an Assistant Corporation Counsel in the New York City Law Department’s Tax & Condemnation and Legal Counsel Divisions, where he handled complex litigation, advised on the legality of disputed policy issues, and drafted legislation and regulations for the Mayor and city agencies.
 In 2001, he served as counsel to the city’s Family Assistance Center, aiding families of 9/11 victims and directing the city’s World Trade Center Death Certificate Program.
 From 1992 to 1997, Dean Crowell worked in Washington, D.C. at the International City/County Management Association, where he managed government affairs and policy, focusing on priority areas including the environment, telecommunications, urban renewal, and criminal justice.
 He was also a law clerk at the State and Local Legal Center, where he assisted in the preparation of amicus briefs to the U.S. Supreme Court in numerous cases involving constitutional federalism.

 Dean Crowell is an active and recognized member of New York City’s legal and civic communities.
 He is a recipient of the New York City Bar Association’s Outstanding Municipal Attorney Award and the author of numerous articles, practice materials, and other publications on state and local government law topics.
 Since 2013, he has served as a mayoral appointee to the New York City Conflicts of Interest Board, the city’s ethics board.
 He is Vice Chair and former Chair of the Board of Trustees for the Brooklyn Public Library, the nation’s fifth largest library system.
 He also serves on the Boards of Directors of the Citizens Union Foundation and the Congressional Award Foundation in Washington, D.C.